1player/host-spawn/README.md

 If there's a process that only makes sense to be executed on the host system, you can create a symlink to it somewhere in your $PATH and it'll always be executed through `host-spawn`.

+*Note:* you will want to store the symlink in a location visible only to the container, to avoid an infinite loop.
+If you are using toolbox/distrobox, this means anywhere outside your home directory.
+I recommend `/usr/local/bin`.
+See https://github.com/1player/host-spawn/issues/19 for details.

 Example of creating a shim for the `flatpak` command:

 ```